opencasestudies/ocs-hypertension-diet/Hypertension_and_Diet.md

 ### Load Data

-It is a SAS formatted file so we will use the function `read_sas` from the `haven` library to read it into a data frame in R. `haven` library is useful to import and export 'SAS', 'STATA', and 'SPSS' file.
+It is a SAS formatted file so we would like to use the function `read_sas` from the `haven` library to read it into a data frame in R. `haven` library is useful to import and export 'SAS', 'STATA', and 'SPSS' file.

 ```r